-However, always provide them with light bowls of food, and give them the exercise that they need in order to prevent obesity becoming a problem.
+However, always provide them with light bowls of food, and give them the exercise that they need in order to prevent obesity from becoming a problem.

 How Much Exercise Does a Cardigan Welsh Corgi Need?

-The Cardigan Welsh Corgi is actually a breed that has a relatively high level of energy.
+The Cardigan Welsh Corgi is a breed that has a relatively high level of energy.
 This translates into them requiring at least 60 minutes of exercise every single day.